hpe-storage/scod/docs/csi_driver/index.md

 </table>

 <small>
  <sup>1</sup> = For HPE Ezmeral Runtime Enterprise, SUSE Rancher, Mirantis Kubernetes Engine and others; Kubernetes clusters must be deployed within the currently supported range of "Worker OS" platforms listed in the above table.
-See [partner ecosystems](../partners) for other variations.<br />
+See [partner ecosystems](../partners) for other variations.
+Lowest tested and known working version is Kubernetes 1.21.<br />
  <sup>2</sup> = The HPE CSI Driver will recognize CentOS, AlmaLinux and Rocky Linux as RHEL derives and they are supported by HPE.
 </small>